 • Education

-• Credit info
+• Credit information

-Different types of checks show different things.
+Different types of checks will show different things.

 Choosing a Background Check Service